GMignemi/BNP-Raters/README.md

-R Package for the **Bayesian Nonparametric** Analysis of Continuous and Coarsened Rating by Multiple Raters.
+R Package for the **Bayesian Nonparametric** Analysis of Continuous and Coarsened Ratings by Multiple Raters.

 It provides:
 - _**Model Fitting**_ (MCMC samples);